 Author: Grantmakers for Effective Organizations (GEO)

-As a donor, your grantees’ results are your results—they are creating change for the people and causes you care most passionately about.
-So collaborating effectively with your grantees is a critical step on your journey from aspirations to real results.
-This publication from the Bridgespan Group and GiveSmart outline the keys to building strong relationships with grantees – relationships grounded in shared goals and buoyed by a productive working relationship.
+FavoriteCollaborating effectively with your grantees is critical.
+This publication from the Bridgespan Group and GiveSmart outlines the keys to building strong relationships with grantees that are grounded in shared goals and buoyed by a productive working relationship.